Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 📕 `Termination` will provide an `Exit Code` via a "Required" report method, and this is how we get our programs success of failure status.

-You may have noticed though that we almost never returns something from `main`, _but_, in Rust, when we don't specify a return type, the return type is the Unit Type.
+You may have noticed though that we almost never return something from `main`, _but_, in Rust, when we don't specify a return type, the return type is the Unit Type.

-And of course there is an implementation of Termination for the Unit Type which will produce the success exit code, whatever that might be for your target operating system.
+📕 And of course there's a built-in implementation of Termination for the Unit Type which will produce the success exit code, whatever that might be for your target operating system.

 This means that, normally, so long as your code runs to completion, and you exit your program by reaching the end of the main function, your program will be considered successful.

 You might have seen code examples (particularly hidden in documentation) where main returns a `Result`, usually where the Ok variant is a unit type.

-📕 And this is because there's also an implementation for `Result`s where the Ok variant already implements `Termination` and the Error variant implements `Debug` which, as we just discussed, Errors usually will!
+📕 And this is because there's also a `Termination` implementation for `Result`s where the Ok variant already implements `Termination` and the Error variant implements `Debug` which, as we just discussed, Errors types usually will!

 I have used both your usual no-return style main function, _and_ main functions that return a Result, and had thought that Rust was doing some magic here for exit codes, but never thought to look it up.

-I didn't need to know this, arugably you don't either, but isn't it awesome when your curiosity leads you down a little path and you find something cool like this!
+I didn't need to know this, arguably you don't either, but isn't it awesome when your curiosity leads you down a little path, and you find something cool like this!

-Ok, that's it for real this time, thanks for listening to me ramble about this useless bit of knowledge, I'll see you next time.
+Ok, that's it for real this time, thanks for listening to me ramble about this useless bit of knowledge, and I will see you next time.